How to Install a UK eSIM: Guide for iPhone and Android

 7. If not, try the next network

 This manual override is a useful trick to know, especially if you’re travelling through areas where your eSIM’s primary network has poor coverage.
-With multi-network plans like Roami, this manual switching happens automatically in the background, which is why they tend to maintain more consistent connections across the UK.
+With multi-network plans like Roami, this manual switching happens automatically in the background, which is why they tend to maintain more consistent connections across Great Britain.

 1. Check APN settings.
 Go back to the APN section above and confirm your APN is entered correctly.
 Even a single wrong character will prevent data from working.